signalfx/collectd-hadoop/README.md

 ### DESCRIPTION

 This is the SignalFx Apache Hadoop plugin.
-Follow these instructions to install the Apache Hadoop plugin for collectd & JMX.
+Follow [these](https://github.com/signalfx/integrations/blob/master/collectd-hadoop/) instructions to install the Apache Hadoop plugin for collectd & JMX.

-This plugin used a python-based collectd integration and JMX configuration:
-- Collectd python for pulling detailed application, queue, node, and MapReduce metrics from resource manager REST API
-- JMX for pulling namenode, datanode, node manager & high level resource manager metrics
+This plugin used a python-based collectd integration and JMX configuration.
+Collectd python for pulling detailed application, queue, node, and MapReduce metrics from resource manager REST API.
+JMX for pulling namenode, datanode, node manager & high level resource manager metrics

 #### Features